goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 # Motivation and architecture
 <!--endTocHeader-->

 Building a system is like building a town.
 First, you start with some basic requirements.
-Over time, your requirements grow and so does your software.
+But, over time, your requirements grow and so does your system.

 A monolith architecture is your best option if you are getting started.
 Monolith is easy to maintain/develop.
 Even though it won't scale very well.

-You can think about microservices when you need to scale some features independently.
+You can start considering microservices when you need to scale some features independently.

 It is always better to __start with a monolith__ and __refactor to microservices__ later.